ml6973/OCIObjectStorageLibrary/README.md

 ```
 [GlobalInformation]
 cloudSelect = Can be either aws or chameleon
+uploadSize = The max size in Megabytes of each chunk of the file being uploaded
+bufferSize = The max size in Megabytes of memory to allocate to the streaming buffer
 chameleonAuthURL = Use the appropriate authentication (identity) endpoint
 chameleonObjectStorageURL = Use the appropriate object storage endpoint
 chameleonTenantName = Use the appropriate tenant name